ashumeet/ws-project/README.md

 ### Design and Further:
 * This code only has model and service layer
 * Test code is written to test the service layer only
-* Further we can fix the edge case when already consolidated ranges started to overlap by checking the internal linkedList for overlap after each addition
 * Further we can add spring or GJuice frameword and plug in this service in a API
 * Further we can write test case to test 'add' method for 'CondensedRangeList' class